yo707yo/form-to-google-sheets/README.md

 3. Select a name from the dynamically populated dropdown
 4. Select a subject from the dropdown
 5. Fill in the tasks/actions completed
-6. Select a status (notice how "In Progress" appears in green and italic)
+6. Enter any additional suggestions and notes
-7. Enter the time spent
+7. Select a status (notice how "In Progress" appears in green and italic)
-8. Select start and end dates using the calendar pickers
+8. Enter the time spent
-9. Enter the number of hours
+9. Select start and end dates using the calendar pickers
 10. Click "Submit Report"
 11. You should see a success message if the submission was successful
 12. Check your Google Spreadsheet to verify the data was added